 4.21.
-Mandatory Findings of Significance ISSUES (AND SUPPORTING INFORMATION SOURCES): MANDATORY FINDINGS OF SIGNIFICANC POTENTIALLY SIGNIFICANT IMPACT E - LESS THAN SIGNIFICANT WITH MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory? b) Have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Have environmental effects that would cause substantial adverse effects on human beings, either directly or indirectly?
+Mandatory Findings of Significance ISSUES (AND SUPPORTING POTENTIALLY LESS THAN LESS THAN NO INFORMATION SOURCES): IMPACT SIGNIFICANT SIGNIFICANT SIGNIFICANT IMPACT IMPACT WITH MITIGATION INCORPORATED MANDATORY FINDINGS OF SIGNIFICANCE - $\boxtimes$ a) Does the project have the potential to substantially degrade the quality of the environment. substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory? $\boxtimes$ Have impacts that b) are individually limited. but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+Have environmental effects that X would cause substantial adverse effects on human beings, either directly or indirectly?